isaacnmm/pestpolicy-hugo2XX/content/posts/best-self-defense-weapon-besides-gun/index.md

 - weapon
 layout: post
 ---
-Maybe you dont fancy guns, or they are illegal (for the public) in your state.�However, you still need *the best self-defense weapon besides guns. *
+Maybe you dont fancy guns, or they are illegal (for the public) in your state.However, you still need *the best self-defense weapon besides guns. *
 - In this article, we will describe the best personal and home self-defense products that are non-gun related:*no guns, no bullets, or even shotguns! *
 But, youll need to check with your local laws if the products we describe are legal.
 Also, get appropriate training that will enable you to protect yourself against any buglers that get into your house.
 Read Also: